Charan908515/fashion-product-images-prediction/README.md

 Open the Streamlit app in your browser (usually at http://localhost:8501).
 Upload an image, and the model will predict fashion attributes by querying the API.

+## Exploratory Data Analysis (EDA)

+We performed extensive EDA to understand the dataset and prepare it for model training.
+The key insights include:

+- Distribution plots for attributes: `gender`, `baseColour`, `articleType`, `season`
+- Detection and handling of missing or inconsistent labels
+- Class imbalance visualization
+- Attribute correlation plots (e.g., gender vs articleType)
+- Sample image previews for visual understanding

+You can view the full EDA in the [`EDA.ipynb`](./EDA.ipynb) notebook.